 At over 20,000 acres, Walt Disney World is by far the largest of the six Disney Resort Parks around the globe.
-Made up of four theme parks, two water parks, one outdoor mall area (Disney Springs), a sports complex (ESPN), two mini golf areas, over thirty on-site hotels, and over 300 dining and beverage options, it has the most expansive offering of separate theme parks and lands and certainly lives up to it’s title of “World”.
+It is made up of four theme parks, two water parks, one outdoor mall area (Disney Springs), a sports complex (ESPN), two mini golf areas, over thirty on-site hotels, and over 300 dining and beverage options.
+With the most expansive offering of separate theme parks and lands out of all the Disney Parks around the globe, Florida’s version certainly lives up to its title of “World”.

-While terminology is sometimes interchangeable and can often be confusing, the entirety of Walt Disney World is referred to as a Resort, Park, or Theme Park.
-Within Disney World, there are four main parks, and each of these parks have their own areas or “lands” within them.
-Disney hotels are also referred to as Resorts, and each have different theming and Disney-related benefits (Extra Magic Hours, free bus transportation to the parks, etc.).
+The entirety of Walt Disney World is technically referred to as a Resort (Walt Disney World Resort), but you may also hear it called Walt Disney World Theme Park or just simply, Disney World.
+Within Walt Disney World Resort, there are four main parks, and each of these parks have their own areas or “lands” within them (see below).
+There are also two water parks – Typhoon Lagoon and Blizzard Beach – on property, as well at the Disney Springs shopping and dining area and the ESPN Wide World of Sports Complex.
+The Disney hotels located onsite are also referred to as Resorts, and each have different theming and Disney-related benefits (Extra Magic Hours, free bus transportation to the parks, etc.).

 The Walt Disney World Parks

 There are currently four parks in Walt Disney World:

 Magic Kingdom was the first to open in 1971, followed by EPCOT in 1982, Hollywood Studios (originally know as “Disney–MGM Studios”) in 1989, and Animal Kingdom in 1998.